Adafruit Feather ESP32S3 TFT

 Asymmetric Multiprocessing (AMP)

-The ESP32-S3 SoC allows 2 different applications to be executed in asymmetric multiprocessing.
+Boards featuring the ESP32-S3 SoC allows 2 different applications to be executed.
 Due to its dual-core architecture, each core can be enabled to execute customized tasks in stand-alone mode and/or exchanging data over OpenAMP framework.
 See Inter-Processor Communication (IPC) folder as code reference.

-For more information, check the datasheet at ESP32-S3 Datasheet [7].
+For more information, check the ESP32-S3 Datasheet [1] or the ESP32-S3 Technical Reference Manual [2].

 Supported Features